 Three themes have continued throughout Amanda's life: continued dedication to learning and teaching, passion for conservation, and a never-ending love for all animals!
 As the Founder of Zovargo, she crafted an organization that is a combination of these themes resulting in a powerful community-based group of dedicated people (and animals) that help foster conservation stewards and make the world a better place!

 Amanda has an MBA and a Bachelor of Science.
-Additionally, she is a Certified Interpretive Guide (CIG), Certified as a Knowledge Management (KM) professional; has completed Conservation Education, Program Animal Management, and Animal Training Applications courses through the Association for Zoos and Aquariums, and has a certificate in Non-Profit Management from the University of San Diego.
+Additionally, she is a Certified Interpretive Guide (CIG), Certified as a Knowledge Management (KM) professional; has completed Conservation Education, Program Animal Management, and Animal Training Applications courses through the Association for Zoos and Aquariums (AZA).
+She also holds a certificate in Non-Profit Management from the University of San Diego.
 In 2016 she completed the AZA's comprehensive professional development program, earning a certificate in Education & Interpretation.

 Larry Miller, Stewardship Guide

 Coming from a family that would go out of their way for any stray animal; the concepts of care, rescue, and rehabilitation for all animals was instilled within Larry’s core values as a young child.
 As a way to connect with the world and give back to the planet he is an advocate for conservation.

 Larry studied Microbiology at the University of California Santa Barbara before pursuing a career in the IT field.
 Having held numerous Information Technology (IT) support roles throughout his profession; interacting and mentoring individuals are common daily tasks.
 He is also an active volunteer for multiple wildlife organizations.